coryburt/coryburt.github.io/_posts/2017-10-23-The-Fable-of-the-Gullible-Gulls.md

 Gulls are surprisingly smart birds -- but they can't possibly be *that* smart.&nbsp; It simply makes no sense that hunger unto starvation wasn't enough to jolt them out of their "welfare state of mind" and into self-preservation mode.

-The more questions I wondered about, more the story's facade began to crumble off.
+The more questions I asked, the more the story's facade began to crumble off.

 The next question is how did the seagulls *really* view their situation.&nbsp; Did they understand that the shrimping boats weren't a natural phenomenon,